 I would say the Zhumell Z114 Telescope is more of a telescope for the amateur.

 I’d like a paper user guide supplied with the telescope rather than having to download it, but that’s just my opinion!

 Overall, I love this telescope and highly recommend it.

-If you want the Zhumell Z114 Telescope for yourself, it’s available only on Amazon.
-The RRP for this telescope is £189.00.
+If you want the Zhumell Z114 Telescope for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £175.00.

 Product sample provided by Zhumell in exchange for a detailed, unbiased review.